partialg/partialg/README.md

 This package provides a partial inversion function and a Sridhara-based block diagonalization function in python (version 3.12.0).

-The **partial_inversion** file has devoted functions for matrix inversion.
-The **sbd_eigensolvers** file has devoted functions for matrix compression (block diagonalization) and eigenvector compression (using density matrix approach) for sparse and dense arrays.

 Requirements: numpy, scipy, sympy.

 Requirements for examples: matplotlib, pennylane, jax, jaxlib, optax

 (!)
 Warning: jax and jaxlib may show version compatibility issues with pennylane if the correct versions are not met.
+If you have version compatibility issues, we advise you to use Google Colab to run the code.

 ---
 **How to Cite**